Cantera/cantera-website/pages/tutorials/yaml/phases.rst

 - :ref:`Margules <sec-yaml-Margules>`: A model that employs the Margules approximation for the excess Gibbs free energy
 - :ref:`Maskell-solid-solution <sec-yaml-Maskell-solid-solution>`: A condensed,
-  binary, non-ideal solution
+  binary, non-ideal solution; *Deprecated in Cantera 3.0*
-- :ref:`electron-cloud <sec-yaml-electron-cloud>`: A phase representing free electrons in a metal
+- :ref:`Peng-Robinson <sec-yaml-Peng-Robinson>`: A multi-species real gas following the Peng-Robinson equation of state; *New in Cantera 3.0*
+- :ref:`plasma <sec-yaml-plasma>`: A phase defined by a distinct electron temperature or detailed electron energy distribution function; *New in Cantera 2.6*
 - :ref:`pure-fluid <sec-yaml-pure-fluid>`: A phase representing one of several pure substances including liquid, vapor, two-phase, and supercritical regions
 - :ref:`Redlich-Kister <sec-yaml-Redlich-Kister>`: A model that employs the